-- DNAFit (in partnership with CircleDNA $189 – $629)
+- DNAFit (in partnership with CircleDNA)

-- Fitness Genes ($49 for data upload; up to $199 for DNA testing kits)
+- Fitness Genes (data upload and DNA testing kits)

-- Genomelink ($39 for fitness information)
+- Genomelink (options for fitness information)

-- Genopalate ($69 for data upload; $189 for DNA testing kit)
+- Genopalate (data upload and DNA testing kit)

-- Living DNA (well-being kits start at $129)
+- Living DNA (well-being kits)

-- Promethease ($12; for health information)
+- Promethease (health information)

 - Sequencing.com (fitness app purchased separately)

-- Vitagene (diet and health, $99)
+- Vitagene (diet and health)

-- Xcode Life ($20 each for fitness and health report)
+- Xcode Life (fitness and health report)

-There are a lot of great supplement companies out there that may help you lose weight and get healthy (you can read about many of them on our blog!)
+There are a lot of great supplement companies that may help you lose weight and get healthy (you can read about many of them on our blog!)
 But be careful!
 There are also dangerous experimental drugs out there like SR9009 and RAD 140 that are not approved for human consumption.